gui1080/gui1080/README.md

 - 🔭 I’m currently on my 7th semester at UnB.
 - 🌱 I’m currently focusing on learning websemantics/ontologies.
 - 📫 Public email: g_braga_545@protonmail.com
-- ⚡ Fun fact: I can speak 3 different languages, but not at the same time (unfortunately).
+- ⚡ Fun fact: I can speak 3 different languages, but not at the same time (unfortunately due to the human body's limitations).
 - 🤔 Personal interests: PC building (thanks r/pcmasterrace), music and jogging.

 ## Stats